spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:PersistenceInBusinessModel

-Business models on project level can use repository and entity manager but only methods that were declared on project level.
+When you use a repository or entity manager inside the business model classes on a project level, please use only methods that are also declared on the project level.

 ### Example of code that causes an upgradability error